Many of these products don’t even contain keratin.

 Because it is the main component of hair, it’s recently become a buzzword for hair products.
 Keratin-enriched shampoos, conditioners, etc. will strengthen your hair, they argue, because you are restoring its natural element.

-You Can’t Repair Damaged Hair
+You Can’t Repair Damaged Hair, Experts Say

-When evaluating any hair product it is important to note that hair is already dead matter and cannot repair itself.
+When evaluating any hair product, it is important to note that hair is already dead matter and cannot repair itself.
 Once the hair cortex is damaged, the only way to repair it is by cutting it.

-Though hair products can’t fully restore damaged hair, it doesn’t stop cosmetic companies from advertising that keratin can.
+Though hair products can’t fully restore damaged hair, that doesn’t stop cosmetic companies from advertising that keratin can.
 Pantene goes so far as to claim that their Advanced + Keratin Repair products will “repair two years of damage in just two minutes.”

 Currently, the FDA does not review or test the ingredients of cosmetic products, making it no surprise that misleading claims dominate the industry.

-In 2015, Senators Dianne Feinstein and Susan Collins introduced the Personal Care Products Safety Act to address this oversight.
+In 2015, Senators Dianne Feinstein (D-CA) and Susan Collins (R-ME) introduced the Personal Care Products Safety Act to address this oversight.
 If passed, the bill would require the FDA to develop and implement cosmetic manufacturing standards, along with other safety standards.

-Keratin is Part of the Hair Industry’s “Protein Craze”
+The Hair Industry’s “Protein Craze”

 In fact, some stylists warn of “protein overload” in hair, which can damage and break hair follicles, and leave hair feeling dry—an effect of an imbalance of moisture and protein in hair follicles.